ThisajaNimwara/Spam-Checker/README.md

 Notes on the Model

-- The backend attempts to load `Model/spam_model.pkl` automatically.
+The backend automatically attempts to load Model/spam_model.pkl.
-- If your model is a scikit-learn Pipeline with vectorization inside, it will work out of the box.
+If your model is a scikit-learn Pipeline with vectorization included, it will work out of the box.
-- If you used a separate vectorizer previously, retrain/export a Pipeline to simplify deployment.
+If you used a separate vectorizer previously, retrain/export a Pipeline to simplify deployment.

 Deployment
 For production (e.g., Render, Fly.io):

+Install gunicorn:
 pip install gunicorn

-Procfile (example):
+Create a Procfile (example):
 web: gunicorn -w 2 src.app:app

-Ensure `Model/` is included and API keys are set as environment variables.
+Ensure the Model/ directory is included and API keys are set as environment variables.

-Note: VirusTotal free API has rate limits; cache results in production.
+Note: VirusTotal's free API has rate limits; cache results in production.

 Notes

-Dataset: Assumes mails_dataset.csv has a 'text' column for TF-IDF.
+Dataset: Assumes mails_dataset.csv has a text column for TF-IDF.
 If your features differ, modify get_model_prob in app.py.
 VirusTotal: Scans URLs in emails; a malicious URL flags 100% probability (adjustable).
 Error Handling: The app handles empty inputs, invalid file types, and API errors with alerts.
 Testing: Use public datasets (e.g., Enron for ham, PhishingCorpus for spam) to verify accuracy.

 Dependencies
-See `requirements.txt`:
+See requirements.txt:
 flask==3.0.3
 pandas==2.2.2
 scikit-learn==1.5.1